child support written in kids letters family stick cut out paper money rolled up hundred dollar bills child support

 • Uninsured healthcare costs.

 There are other factors a court will use to calculate how much support you can ask for using the guideline.
-In some cases, the court can order a different amount to be paid outside of the calculations.
-An attorney can explain to you what factors will potentially affect your case and how much support you can receive.
+Sometimes, the court can order a different amount to be paid outside of the calculations.
+An attorney can explain what factors will potentially affect your case and how much support you can receive.

 In contrast, depending on your situation, your child support could end before your child reaches the age of 18.
-Reasons to end child support include:
+Reasons to terminate child support include:

 • Your child is legally emancipated.